Stucco Inspectors in PA | EDI Certified

 What does a stucco inspection encompass?

-A complete stucco inspection involves one of our certified stucco inspectors in PA carrying out an in-depth evaluation of the stucco facade on your home.
+A complete stucco inspection involves one of our certified stucco inspectors carrying out an in-depth evaluation of the stucco facade on your home.
 This will include photographic documentation of the entire perimeter of the home, focusing on any areas that show signs of failure or are in need of preventative maintenance.

 Stucco moisture inspection readings will be provided to draw a moisture map of the substrate and framing below the stucco surface, in addition, resistance test results will be presented.
 Resistance testing demonstrates the structural integrity of the sheathing and framing members that support your home.